pigworker/BathTime/README.md

     --------------------
       x <u: S

-At present, I'm hardwiring two worlds, the `Dyn`amic, for things which may exist at closed-run time, and the `Sta`tic, for things which must exist only during typechecking.
+At present, I'm hardwiring two worlds, the `Dyn`amic (whose world annotation is empty), for things which may exist at closed-run time, and the `Sta`tic (whose world annotation is `*`), for things which must exist only during typechecking.
 We have `Dyn |> Sta`.
 Please don't

  * conflate the dynamic/static distinction with the set-theoretic small/large distinction (for we may have sets which talk of small data, and data large enough to represent sets);
  * imagine that because we typecheck before we run, the world accessibility relation should allow static-to-dynamic (we stop the dynamic world and typecheck its past in order to make predictions about its future, e.g. that if we stop it later, we shall have nothing to unlearn).